MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/User/track-message-or-appointment.md

    ![Set Regarding](../media/set-regarding.gif)

-### Change the row an email or appointment is associated with
+### Change the row an email or appointment is liked to

 You can easily change the the row an email or appointment is linked to in your app using the **Change Regarding** feature.